enechange/EnergyDataSimulationChallenge/README.md

 ### Output

+1. Fork this repository.
-1. Please place ALL source code in `challenge3/webapp/YOURNAME/`
+2. Place all source code in `challenge3/webapp/YOURNAME/`.
+3. Create a pull request.
-2. Write deployed URL in Pull Request Comment.
+4. (Option) Write deployed url in pull request comment.

-You can refer to sample implementation in `challenge3/webapp/sample/` But please bear in mind that it is a rough implementation and may be broken in some places.
+You can refer to sample implementation in `challenge3/webapp/sample/`, but please bear in mind that it is a rough implementation and may be broken in some places.

 ## Challenge 4 - WEB-API Server